jammingsun/DawnBreaker/README.md

 The Emberframe saw the characters as taking life for granted, So it took them away to It's dimension, Forcing them to fight for their survival against monsters, so they will take life less for granted, and appreciate it.

 The Emberflame is a God from beyond the universe, and acts as a sort of watcher. almost like that one bald ass dude from Marvel, but able to actually intervene and interact with the world whenever it wants.
-The Emberlame was once a person, who had died but redeemed themselves in the eyes of the world, being praised by the Children Of The Phoenix, Causing the Emberflame to be born, and have the powers they now possess.
+The EmberFlame was once a person, who had died but redeemed themselves in the eyes of the world, being praised by the Children Of The Phoenix, Causing the Emberflame to be born, and have the powers they now possess.

 I will update this whenever I come up with anything or make any updates.